Murilo-BiO/poc-ts-architectures/README.md

 # POC: TypeScript Architectures

-Implementation of 2 Use Cases using different approaches of error handling.
+Implementation of 3 Use Cases using different approaches of error handling.

 ## Motivation
-Verify if auxiliary types like `Result` and `Option` improves readability, code quality and maintainability, when compared to error handling using `try {} catch {}`.
+Verify if auxiliary types like `Result` and `Option` improves readability, code quality and maintainability, when compared to error handling using `try {} catch {}` and using conventions alongside with language features such as typescript tuples to represent a result like return tuple: `[Error?, T?]`.

 And keep related code together, in a Feature oriented organization, to see if it also improves organization and maintainability.